mat-0/Mat-0/README.md

 repositories, where possible, are lowercase with underscores

-- normal repositories are named as they are, sometimes this might be a domain name.
+- Normal repositories are named as they are, sometimes this might be a domain name e.g `thechels.uk`.
-_ demo_name are used for demonstrations or proof of concepts _ template_name are used for templates/layouts or starter tools
+- Demonstrations or proof of concepts use the format `demo_name`.
+- Template or boilerplates are named in the format `template_name`
+  - where appropriate these are also published through github pages and will be available at `username.github.io/repo_name`

 ## Find me around the web